Cyfrin/Updraft/courses/gmx-perpetuals-trading/2-foundation/22-ui-gm-pool-add-liquidity/+page.md

-Okay, here is a thorough and detailed summary of the video transcript about providing liquidity to GMX V2 GM Pools.

-**Video Summary: Providing Liquidity to GMX V2 GM Pools**
+## Understanding Liquidity Provision on GMX V2

-The video explains how to become a Liquidity Provider (LP) on the GMX V2 platform, focusing specifically on the "GM Pools" mechanism.

-**1. Introduction: The Role of Liquidity Providers**

-*   The profits (and losses) for traders opening long and short positions on GMX are paid out from (or absorbed by) the tokens supplied by Liquidity Providers.
-*   To become an LP, users must deposit tokens into a specific market pool.
+On the GMX platform, traders open long and short positions, speculating on asset price movements.
+The profits earned by successful traders are paid out from a pool of assets, while the losses incurred by unsuccessful traders are absorbed back into that same pool.
+These asset pools are funded by users known as Liquidity Providers (LPs).
+To become an LP, you contribute your tokens to a specific market pool, enabling trading activity and potentially earning fees in return.

-**2. Accessing Liquidity Provision Options**
+## Accessing Liquidity Provision Features

-*   Navigate to the "Earn" tab on the GMX interface.
+To begin the process of providing liquidity on GMX, navigate to the main GMX interface.
+Locate and click on the "Earn" tab.
+This section houses the options for participating as a liquidity provider.

-**3. Types of Liquidity Provision: GLV Vaults vs. GM Pools**
+## GLV Vaults vs. GM Pools: Choosing Your Path

-*   Scrolling down the "Earn" page reveals two sections: "Select a GLV Vault" and "Select a GM Pool".
-Both are ways to provide liquidity to GMX.
+Scrolling down the "Earn" page reveals two primary methods for providing liquidity: "Select a GLV Vault" and "Select a GM Pool".
+Both allow you to contribute assets to the GMX ecosystem, but they function differently:

-*   **Key Difference:**
-    *   **GM Pool:** Providing liquidity directly to a *single* market (e.g., ETH/USD).
-You choose the specific market.
+*   **GM Pool:** This is the more direct method.
+You choose a *single*, specific market (e.g., ETH/USD) and provide one or both of the assets required for trading within that market.
-    *   **GLV Vault:** Providing liquidity to a yield-optimized vault which holds a *basket* of different GM Pool tokens, effectively diversifying liquidity across multiple markets automatically.
+*   **GLV Vault:** This offers a more diversified approach.
+A GLV vault holds a basket of different GM Pool tokens, effectively spreading your liquidity across multiple markets automatically through a yield-optimized strategy.
-*   The video focuses on **GM Pools** because they are considered simpler to understand initially.

-**4. Understanding GM Pools**

-*   GM Pools enable trading for a single market.
-*   The interface lists various available GM Pools (markets).
-*   **Examples:**
+For foundational understanding, this guide focuses on **GM Pools**, as they represent the core building blocks of GMX V2 liquidity.

+## Diving Deeper: How GM Pools Work

+GM Pools (where "GM" represents GMX Market tokens) facilitate trading for individual markets.
+Each pool listed corresponds to a specific trading pair and specifies the assets used for collateral.

+Consider these examples:

 *   **LDO/USD [WETH-USDC]:**
-        *   Trading involves betting on the price of LDO relative to USD.
+    *   **Market:** Traders bet on Lido DAO (LDO) token price against USD.
-        *   The long token (collateral for long positions) is WETH.
-        *   The short token (collateral for short positions) is USDC.
+    *   **Long Token:** Wrapped Ether (WETH) is used as collateral for long positions.
+    *   **Short Token:** USD Coin (USDC) is used as collateral for short positions.
-        *   As an LP, you would provide either WETH, USDC, or both to this specific pool.
+    *   **LP Role:** To provide liquidity here, you would deposit WETH, USDC, or a combination of both into this specific pool.

 *   **BTC/USD [BTC-USDC]:**
-        *   Trading involves betting on the price of BTC relative to USD.
-        *   The long token is WBTC (Wrapped Bitcoin).
-        *   The short token is USDC.
-        *   As an LP, you would provide either WBTC, USDC, or both.

-**5. Demonstration: Adding Liquidity to ETH/USD GM Pool**

-*   **Choosing the Pool:** The demonstrator selects the `ETH/USD [WETH-USDC]` pool because they have ETH in their wallet.
-    *   Long Token: WETH
-    *   Short Token: USDC
-*   **Initiating the Process:** Click the "Buy" button next to the desired GM Pool row.

-**6. The "Buy GM" Interface (V2 Pools - GM:ETH/USD)**

-*   This screen appears after clicking "Buy".
-*   **Composition Section:**
-    *   Shows the current breakdown of assets in the pool.
-    *   Example shown: Long (WETH) is 14.827k (50.55%), Short (USDC) is 28.128m (49.45%).
-GMX aims for a balanced 50/50 split ideally.
-*   **Buy/Sell/Shift GM Tabs:** The focus is on "Buy GM".
-*   **Single vs. Pair Tabs:** Options for providing liquidity:
-    *   **Single:** Provide liquidity using only *one* of the underlying tokens (either the long token, WETH in this case, or the short token, USDC).
-The protocol handles any necessary swaps behind the scenes (which incurs fees/price impact).
-    *   **Pair:** Provide liquidity using *both* underlying tokens (WETH and USDC) simultaneously, often in proportions closer to the current pool composition to minimize fees/impact.
-*   **Demonstration Choice:** The user selects "Single" and chooses to pay with ETH.
-*   **Input Amount:** The user enters `0.001 ETH`.
-*   **Receive Amount:** The interface estimates the amount of `GM: ETH/USD` tokens the user will receive in return.
-This is the LP token representing their share of this specific pool.
-(Estimated ~1.398 GM tokens).
-*   **Pool Selection Dropdown:** Allows switching between different pools involving ETH (e.g., WETH-USDC, WETH-WETH, WSTETH-USDE).
-The demo stays with WETH-USDC.
-*   **Fees and Price Impact Section:**
-    *   **Price Impact:**
-        *   This fee/reward incentivizes balancing the pool.
-        *   If adding liquidity brings the pool composition *closer* to a 50/50 balance, LPs might receive a small bonus (positive price impact/discount).
-        *   If adding liquidity makes the pool *more imbalanced*, LPs will pay a small fee (negative price impact/premium).
-This is shown in the demo as `<-$0.01 (0.037% of buy amount)`.
-    *   **Buy Fee:** A one-time percentage fee charged on the deposit amount for entering the pool.
-Shown as `<-$0.01 (0.070% of buy amount)`.
-    *   **Network Fee:** The estimated blockchain gas cost to execute the transaction(s).
-Shown as `~$0.05`.

-**7. Transaction Process Explained**

-*   Similar to trading on GMX V2, providing liquidity involves **two transactions**:
-    1.  **User Transaction:** The user signs a transaction to create an order (request) to deposit the liquidity into the pool.
-    2.  **GMX Backend Transaction:** GMX's keepers/backend system picks up this request and executes a second transaction to actually deposit the funds and mint the GM tokens to the user.
-The Network Fee covers this second execution step.

-**8. Executing the Liquidity Deposit**

-*   The user clicks the "Buy GM" button.
-*   A wallet confirmation pop-up appears (MetaMask shown) asking the user to confirm the first transaction (the request).
-*   The user confirms the transaction in their wallet.

-**9. Confirmation and Verification**

-*   A notification appears indicating "Buying GM: ETH/USD [WETH-USDC] with ETH", showing "Buy request sent" and then "Buy order executed".
-*   **Verification:**
-    *   Go back to the "Earn" page.
-    *   Scroll down to the "Select a GM Pool" section.
-    *   Locate the `ETH/USD [WETH-USDC]` pool row.
-    *   Check the "Wallet" column.
-It now shows the balance of GM tokens received (e.g., `1.3982 ($1.93)`), confirming the liquidity was successfully added.

-**Key Concepts Covered:**

-*   **Liquidity Provision (LPing):** Supplying assets to enable trading, earning fees in return.
-*   **GM Pools:** Single-market liquidity pools in GMX V2.
-*   **GLV Vaults:** Multi-market liquidity vaults aggregating GM Pool tokens.
-*   **GM Tokens:** LP tokens representing a share in a specific GM Pool.
-*   **Pool Composition:** The ratio of long vs. short assets in a pool.
-*   **Price Impact (LP Context):** Fee or bonus for adding liquidity based on its effect on pool balance.
-*   **Buy Fee:** Entry fee for providing liquidity.
-*   **Network Fee:** Gas cost for the two-step transaction process.
-*   **Single vs. Pair Liquidity Provision:** Methods for adding assets.
-*   **Two-Step Transaction:** Order creation (user) followed by order execution (GMX).

-**Important Notes/Tips:**

-*   Providing liquidity to GM Pools is simpler than GLV Vaults initially.
-*   Choose "Single" provision if you only hold one of the required assets (like the ETH example).
-Be aware this might incur higher price impact/fees than "Pair".
-*   Price impact incentivizes actions that help balance the pool towards 50/50.
-*   Adding liquidity is a two-step process on the blockchain.

-**Links/Resources:** None explicitly mentioned in the video snippet.

-**Code Blocks:** No code blocks were shown; the video focused entirely on the GMX user interface interactions.
+    *   **Market:** Traders bet on Bitcoin (BTC) price against USD.
+    *   **Long Token:** Wrapped Bitcoin (WBTC) is used as collateral for long positions.
+    *   **Short Token:** USD Coin (USDC) is used as collateral for short positions.
+    *   **LP Role:** To provide liquidity here, you would deposit WBTC, USDC, or a combination of both.

+## Step-by-Step: Adding Liquidity to an ETH/USD GM Pool

+Let's walk through adding liquidity to the `ETH/USD [WETH-USDC]` pool.
+This pool allows trading ETH against USD, uses WETH for long collateral, and USDC for short collateral.
+We'll assume you have ETH in your connected wallet that you wish to use.

+1. Locate the `ETH/USD [WETH-USDC]` row within the "Select a GM Pool" section on the "Earn" page.
+2. Click the "Buy" button associated with this pool row.

+## Navigating the 'Buy GM' Interface

+Clicking "Buy" opens the interface specifically for adding liquidity to the selected GM Pool (in this case, `V2 Pools - GM:ETH/USD`).
+Here’s a breakdown of the key sections:

+*   **Composition:** This displays the current balance of assets within the pool.
+For instance, it might show Long (WETH) comprising 50.55% (e.g., 14.827k WETH) and Short (USDC) comprising 49.45% (e.g., 28.128m USDC).
+GMX aims for an ideal balance close to 50% for each side.
+*   **Buy/Sell/Shift GM Tabs:** While other options exist for managing liquidity, our focus is on the "Buy GM" tab to add new liquidity.
+*   **Single vs. Pair Tabs:** You have two main ways to contribute:
+    *   **Single:** Deposit using only *one* of the pool's constituent tokens (either the long token, WETH, or the short token, USDC).
+If you deposit an asset that needs to be partially converted to maintain the pool's target ratio, the protocol handles the necessary swap automatically behind the scenes.
+This may incur swap fees and price impact.
+    *   **Pair:** Deposit *both* required tokens (WETH and USDC) simultaneously.
+This method often allows you to deposit closer to the pool's current composition, potentially minimizing fees and price impact compared to a large single-token deposit.
+*   **Input Selection & Amount:** Choose the token you wish to deposit.
+For this example, select "Single" and choose ETH from the "Pay with" dropdown.
+Enter the amount you wish to deposit (e.g., `0.001 ETH`).
+*   **Receive Amount:** The interface estimates the quantity of GM tokens you will receive in exchange for your deposit.
+These tokens (e.g., `GM: ETH/USD`) represent your proportional share of this specific liquidity pool.
+For 0.001 ETH, you might receive approximately `1.398 GM` tokens.
+*   **Pool Selection Dropdown:** This allows you to quickly switch to other GM pools that involve one of your input assets (e.g., if paying with ETH, you might see options for WETH-USDC, WETH-WETH pools if available).
+We will remain with the `ETH/USD [WETH-USDC]` pool.
+*   **Fees and Price Impact Section:** This details the costs associated with your deposit:
+    *   **Price Impact:** This functions as an incentive mechanism to help maintain the pool's balance.
+        *   If your deposit helps move the pool's composition *closer* to the ideal 50/50 split, you might receive a small bonus (displayed as a positive value or discount).
+        *   If your deposit pushes the pool *further* from balance, you will incur a small fee (displayed as a negative value or premium, e.g., `<-$0.01 (0.037% of buy amount)`).
+This fee discourages actions that imbalance the pool.
+    *   **Buy Fee:** A standard percentage-based fee charged on your deposit amount for entering the pool (e.g., `<-$0.01 (0.070% of buy amount)`).
+    *   **Network Fee:** The estimated cost to execute the required transactions on the underlying blockchain (e.g., Arbitrum, Avalanche).
+This covers the gas fees (e.g., `~$0.05`).

+## Understanding the Two-Step Transaction Process

+Similar to placing trades on GMX V2, providing liquidity involves a two-step transaction process managed by the GMX system:

+1.  **User Transaction (Request):** When you confirm the action in your wallet, you are signing a transaction that creates an *order* or *request* to add liquidity.
+This request is submitted to the GMX backend.
+2.  **GMX Backend Transaction (Execution):** GMX's automated keeper system detects your request.
+It then executes a second transaction on the blockchain to finalize the deposit, actually moving your funds into the pool and minting the corresponding GM tokens to your wallet.
+The "Network Fee" you see covers the gas cost for this second execution step performed by the GMX system.

+## Executing and Confirming Your Liquidity Deposit

+1. After reviewing the details in the "Buy GM" interface, click the "Buy GM" button.
+2. Your connected wallet (e.g., MetaMask) will prompt you to confirm the first transaction – the request to add liquidity.
+Review the details and confirm.
+3. The GMX interface will typically display notifications indicating the progress, such as "Buy request sent" followed by "Buy order executed".

+To verify your liquidity has been added successfully:

+1. Navigate back to the main "Earn" page.
+2. Scroll down to the "Select a GM Pool" section.
+3. Find the row for the pool you deposited into (`ETH/USD [WETH-USDC]` in this example).
+4. Look at the "Wallet" column for that row.
+You should now see a balance reflecting the GM tokens you received (e.g., `1.3982 ($1.93)`), confirming your successful deposit and your ownership stake in that pool.